How We Created a Full-fledged IoT Solution for a Power Bank Sharing Startup

 Our client, a Chinese power bank sharing startup, needed full-cycle development for their whole IoT system.
 We created three technical specification documents, a cross-platform mobile application for Android and iOS, an application for power bank stations, and a backend with an admin panel

 Our client is a Chinese power bank sharing startup.
-As China is a mobile-first country and people use their phones constantly, our client decided to build a business around device charging.
+As China is a mobile-first country and people use their phones constantly, our client decided to build a power bank rental business.

-The power bank sharing business has three actors: customers who need to charge their phones on the go, owners of power bank businesses, and vendors who host power bank docking stations at their facilities.
+The power bank rental business plan involves three actors: customers who need to charge their phones on the go, owners of power bank businesses, and vendors who host power bank docking stations at their facilities.

 We needed to create software that would connect these three actors and handle the service’s business logic.
 Before starting development, our first step was to create a technical specification for all three pieces of software.

 To begin, we created three technical specifications, designed the applications, and performed full-cycle development of the backend, two mobile apps, and an app for docking stations.
 We also provided quality assurance.

 1. Create a clear technical specification